-- This paper is worth 120 marks, representing 30% of the final mark. - Questions of varying levels of difficulty are set.
-Each question is worth 6 marks.
+- This paper is worth 120 marks, representing 30% of the final mark. - Questions of varying levels of difficulty and length are set.
+Therefore, individual questions may not necessarily be worth the same number of marks.
+The exact number of marks allocated to each question is indicated at the start of the question.